kisom/bladerunner/docs/intro.rst

    build system here will assume this.
 It may work on non-Ubuntu apt-based systems.
 For non-Debian systems, I've also been working on including container builds that may work.
+2. The primary target for this setup is Ubuntu 22.04.
+This needs to be validated still.

 There are three types of systems: